-Capitol Reef National Park, known as the “Pass through Park” of the Mighty 5, was a huge surprise to me.
+Capitol Reef National Park, known as the “Pass through Park” of the Utah National Parks, was a huge surprise to me.
 And a good one.
-One first arrival it seems a bit haphazard, there is one side road to one area or you can stay on the main highway to see other parts.
+One first arrival it seems a bit haphazard, there is one side road to one area or you can stay on the main road, the scenic byway, to see other parts.
 The set up just seems all wrong.

 But don’t let that deter you.
-The trails here are phenomenal and worth a trip.
+The hiking trails here are phenomenal and the place is steeped in history and full of petroglyph panels and definitely worth a trip.

 Park History